 The fuel line in the center is the pulse line that runs the fuel pump.
 We drilled and tapped a hole in the engine side cover and installed a pulse fitting.
 A pulse fitting is nothing more than a brass fitting you can find in your home improvement store's plumbing department.
 In the picture above the engines side cover was used as the source of the pulse to run the fuel pump.

-If you plan to use the stock carburetor you have a few other options for the pulse line.
-The govenor hole is a common place to attach a pulse fitting for the fuel pump.
-When you remove the govenor you are left with a hole on top of the engine block.
-The only problem we had with using this hole to run our fuel pump is we would occasionally get oil in the line.
+If you plan to use the stock carburetor you have a few other options for the pulse source.
+The govenor hole once the govenor has been removed is a common place to attach a pulse fitting for the fuel pump.
+The problem here is you will occasionally get oil in the pulse line just like using the side cover method.
 The oil will limit the fuel pumps performance and require you to open up the fuel pump to clean the oil out.

 The best location for the pulse line when using a stock carburetor would be from using one or our carb insulators with vacuum takeoff (20650).
 This is also a clean location where getting oil in the line is not a concern.

 |The next option we used for the pulse line was drilling and tapping the engines side cover.
 This picture shows the location of the pulse fitting in the side cover.
 This pocket area provides some protection from oil getting into the pulse line.|

 |The last option we'll share for getting a pulse to your fuel pump is by installing a pulse fitting into the valve cover.
 This is the most recent method we have used and to date we have not had a problem with oil getting into the pulse line.
 When you are using the stock carburetor and a carburetor adaptor is not an option, we think this method is the next best option.|

 |You need to drill a hole in the top of your valve cover for the pulse fitting.
 You will notice there is a baffle with a one way valve inside the valve cover.
 You want to be sure to clear the baffle.|